 I don’t know about you, but I love to shop at Etsy!
 You can find some of the most unique vintage and handmade items there.
-If you’re creative and are looking for a good online outlet to showcase and sell your stuff, you might want to consider using Etsy.
+If you’re creative and are looking for a good online outlet to showcase and sell your stuff, you might want to consider becoming an Etsy seller.

 What can you sell at Etsy?